andreamoleri/DataArchitecture/README.md

 - **Secondary Nodes**: maintain copies of the data from the primary node.
 They can be configured to handle read operations, providing load balancing and improved read performance.
 - **Arbiter Nodes**: participate in elections but do not store data.
 They are used to ensure a quorum in elections when there are an even number of data-bearing nodes.

-In MongoDB Atlas, deploying a replica set is straightforward, and the platform provides tools for managing and monitoring the health of the replica set.
+In MongoDB Atlas and in the command line, deploying a replica set is straightforward, and the Atlas platform provides tools for managing and monitoring the health of the replica set.
 Automatic backups, point-in-time recovery, and monitoring tools are available to ensure the reliability and performance of the replica set.

 #### Data Centers and Information Exchange

 In a distributed architecture, nodes can be distributed across multiple data centers to ensure geographic resilience and fault tolerance.
 This configuration improves database availability in the event of natural disasters or regional outages.
-Let's now see an overview of how information exchange works in MongoDB
+Let's now see an overview of how information exchange works in MongoDB:

 - **Replica Set**: secondary nodes continuously synchronize data from the primary node over a network connection.
 They use the oplog (operation log) based replication protocol, a log of operations applied to the primary database.
 - **Sharded Clusters**: query routers (mongos) receive requests from the client, consult config servers to determine which shard contains the requested data, and then forward the requests to the appropriate shard.